-Kathi Eubank has been working in judging rooms – local to national – for several years and is a National Association of Certified Quilt Judges (NACQJ) certified quilt judge.
+Kathi Eubank has worked in judging rooms — local to national — for several years and is a National Association of Certified Quilt Judges (NACQJ) certified quilt judge.
 For over ten years she worked on the show committee for Machine Quilters Showcase (MQS®) where she was Judging Room Coordinator from 2011-2016.
 Kathi also served on the Board of Directors for International Machine Quilters Association from 2014-2016 and was Managing Editor of On Track!
 Magazine from 2011 to 2016.
-She is Show Director for the Arkansas Village Quilt Show 2021 and currently serves as Partner Show Coordinator for the National Association of Certified Quilt Judges.

 Kathi is a national award-winning longarm quilter who applies her knowledge and expertise of quilting when judging.
 Her attention to detail allows her to efficiently evaluate the quilts that she judges while taking into consideration that each and every quilt is special to its maker.
 Kathi also offers guild lectures and classes on what a judge looks for when examining a quilt and what it takes to become an award-winning quilter.